Automattic/page-optimize/readme.txt

 == Changelog ==

+= 0.5.7 =
+* Update Tested Up To Version to 6.8.

 = 0.5.6 =
-* Update Tested Up To version.
+* Update Tested Up To version to 6.7.

 = 0.5.5 =
 * Fix: Stop skipping inline scripts when src is empty.